 ABV | <0.5%

 For a special occasion, popping open a bottle of Oddbird’s dealcoholized wine is the perfect choice.
-The Swedish brand focuses heavily on sourcing traditionally-made wines from vineyards across the globe, ensuring each batch is aged for 12 months before carefully removing the alcohol.
-What’s left is a high quality selection of complex, flavor-packed wines without the intoxicating effects of alcohol.
-Both of Oddbird’s Blanc de Blancs Non-Alcoholic Sparkling White Wine and Non-Alcoholic Sparkling Rosé are great choices, with the first offering bright tasting notes of green apple, mango, meyer lemon, and pear, and the latter offering a lovely balance of dry and sweet through the flavors of rose petal, bing cherry, and soursop.
+The Swedish brand focuses heavily on sourcing traditionally made wines from vineyards around the world, ensuring each batch is aged for 12 months before carefully removing the alcohol.
+What’s left is a high-quality selection of complex, flavor-packed wines without the intoxicating effects of alcohol.
+Both of Oddbird’s Blanc de Blancs Non-Alcoholic Sparkling White Wine and Non-Alcoholic Sparkling Rosé are great choices, with the first offering bright tasting notes of green apple, mango, Meyer lemon, and pear, and the latter offering a lovely balance of dry and sweet through the flavors of rose petal, Bing cherry, and soursop.
 Cheers to that!

 Customer Review | “Is there anything better than Odd Bird these days?
 The Rosé and Blanc de Blancs are the perfect bubbly for any occasion and my personal favorites.
 Both are rich and complex with flavors anyone can enjoy!” – Chelsea M. (Read more reviews.)